iotaledger/iota/crates/iota-indexer/README.md

 ### Using docker compose (recommended)

 See [pg-services-local](../../docker/pg-services-local/README.md), which automatically sets up the Indexer Sync worker and the Indexer RPC worker along with a postgres database and local network.
-Useful local development and testing.
+Useful for local development and testing.

 ### Using manual setup